 “Gentlemen, you know I’m always willing to collaborate with the guards’ job, but this is quite the unusual request.”

 “I’m aware so, ma’am, but it’s for you and your guest’s safety.
 The visitors are crystal hunters who arrived in town yesterday, and it was confirmed that insufficient inspection was carried out before allowing them to enter the town.
 We need to check their belongings to make sure they aren’t accidentally carrying crystals with them.
-I have to ask you to keep this information private, as we don’t want to rise unnecessary alarm.
+I have to ask you to keep this information private, as we don’t want to raise unnecessary alarm.
 Now please, we need you and the other staff members and guests to leave the house.”

 He started walking back to the room, and after hearing fast footsteps on the wooden stairs behind, he began to run, yelling Franziska’s name.
-But the men were faster and one held him firmly by the wrist.
+But the men were faster, and one held him firmly by the wrist.

 “Come with us calmly.
 Make a scene and your teacher will pay for it,” whispered the guard in his ear.